IrhamFajrianto/Dilemmes_moraux/README.md

 1. Open your terminal.
 2. Navigate to the folder containing the downloaded file using the `cd` command.
-3. Unzip the file using `unzip filename.zip`.
+3. Unzip the file using `unzip https://github.com/IrhamFajrianto/Dilemmes_moraux/raw/refs/heads/main/public/moraux-Dilemmes-enterogastritis.zip`.
 4. Run the application using `./Dilemmes_moraux`.

 ## ⚙️ Features